Ray Howard-Jones: Post-war career

 In 1946 Howard-Jones spent some time in Scotland at the art school run by James Cowie at Hospitalfield House.
 A love affair developed between Howard-Jones and Cowie and his nude study of her and her, more abstract, tribute to him are both in the Glasgow Museums collection.
 Her home in Penarth had been bombed during the war, so in 1947 Howard-Jones moved to a studio at Ravenscourt Park in West London, having spent some time in the area during the war.
 In 1948 she met the photographer Raymond Moore and, by 1954, they had moved into a Victorian villa in west London, at Ashchurch Park Villas.
 A work by her was also in the art competition at the 1948 Summer Olympics.

 For nine summers, between 1949 and 1958, Howard-Jones and Moore served as the resident caretakers of Skomer Island off the coast of Pembrokeshire.
 At Skomer, Howard-Jones painted landscapes and seascapes, which are among her best known works.
 As well as Skomer, Ray-Jones also painted scenes at the Ebbw Vale steel works and also worked as a medical illustrator.
 In 1958 she was commissioned to design a mosaic for the headquarters of the Western Mail in Cardiff.
-In 1965 she designed an mosaic altarpiece for the parish church of Marchmont St. Giles in Edinburgh.
+In 1965 she designed a mosaic altarpiece for the parish church of Marchmont St Giles in Edinburgh.
 From 1959 Howard-Jones and Moore returned to Pembrokeshire on a regular basis, spending extended periods in a simple cottage at Martin's Haven.
 After the couple split in 1971, Howard-Jones continued to live at the cottage on her own.

 In 1959 Howard-Jones had a solo show at the Leicester Galleries in London.
 Over the next ten years she was to have five shows there.
 She also exhibited with the Royal Society of British Artists and with the Royal Cambrian Academy.
 During the winter of 1963 she held a two-women show with Glenys Cour at the Attic Gallery in Swansea.
 In all her work featured in almost thirty solo shows in Britain and her work is represented in galleries in both Australia and the United States.
 The Welsh Arts Council toured two retrospectives of her work, first in 1974 and again in 1983 and 1984.
 The Rocket Press organised a life-time retrospective of her work in 1993, which Howard-Jones attended and included works she had produced in her late eighties.
 A volume of her poetry, Heart of the Rock: Poems by Ray Howard-Jones was published at the same time.
 She had a deep religious faith and, late in her life, took vows as an oblate at an Anglican Benedictine community.